fw-dev/useful_dashboard_info/README.md

 > Please create a unique access token (API Key) for the Extra Metrics module

-> Note: the extra-metrics-config command is created by installing the filewave-extra-metrics package; you will need the full path to this command if you are using sudo because sudo typically drops the existing PATH statement (as a security measure).

 ## Configure Extra Metrics
 The configuration step takes care of the following automatically:
 - installation of a supervisord job to run the module